 What is Evil?

 A very warm welcome to this course on the “Psychology of Evil”.
-My name is Dr. Daniel McGrath, I am an Associate Professor of Psychology from Canada.
-I have been teaching university psychology courses for the past ten years, and I’m excited to offer this course on Highbrow!
-I have taught a diverse range of psychology topics, including Introductory Psychology, Personality, and Social Psychology.
-Each of these courses addresses concepts related to the psychology of evil.
-The research on this topic is diverse and fascinating.
-I find that it is one of the topics that is especially appealing for students and often sparks a lively discussion.
-I hope that you find this course equally interesting and gain new insight into human nature.
+We are Psychology Insights Online.
+A team of Ph.D. level researchers, psychologists, and professors who are dedicated to sharing our knowledge of psychology with the public.
+The research on the psychology of evil is diverse and fascinating.
+It is one of the topics that is especially appealing for students and often sparks a lively discussion.
+We hope that you find this course equally interesting and gain new insight into human nature.

 Let’s begin by addressing the obvious question, what is evil?
 The simple truth is that there is no one agreed-upon answer.
 Philosophers have struggled with this topic for years and have offered varying interpretations of what evil is.
 In psychology, we attempt to study subjects like evil using the scientific method, which requires us to first operationally define evil and then objectively measure it.
 One definition of evil was offered by Philip Zimbardo, Professor Emeritus at Stanford University.
 Zimbardo suggests that evil is an intentional action to inflict varying degrees of harm (e.g., demeaning others, aggression, violence) onto other innocent people.
 If you were to look at the dictionary definition of evil, you’d find a similar theme, focused on delivering some type of harm to another person(s).
 What’s critical in this “behavioral perspective” is that the perpetrator is acting intentionally and is not accidentally inflicting harm.